The Greenhouse Effect

 Enhanced greenhouse effect

 The greenhouse effect has supported life on the earth for millions of years.
 Today, however, the greenhouse effect is growing stronger as human activities such as deforestation and fossil fuel use release more and more greenhouse gases into the atmosphere.
 This traps greater amounts of the sun’s radiation, which contributes to rising temperatures, also known as global warming.

-In 2014, the United States alone emitted 15.1 trillion pounds of greenhouse gases.
-For reference, that weighs more than 20,000 Empire State Buildings—and the United States was not even the biggest emitter.
-China emitted twice as much greenhouse gases than the United States did that year.
+In 2018, the United States alone emitted 14.7 trillion pounds of greenhouse gases.
+For reference, that weighs more than 20,000 Empire State Buildings—and the United States is not even the biggest emitter.
+In 2019, China emitted nearly twice as much greenhouse gas as the United States did that year.

-Due in large part to this enhanced greenhouse effect, the world today is nearly 1˚C (1.8˚F) warmer than it was before the Industrial Revolution.
+Due in large part to this enhanced greenhouse effect, the world today is more than 1˚C (1.8˚F) warmer than it was in the nineteenth century.
 While 1˚C may seem hardly noticeable on a sunny day, countries are already seeing the severe effects of planet-wide warming at this level.
 Heat waves are lasting longer, crop yields are shrinking, and rising sea levels are threatening coastal areas.